Student Code of Conduct

 One or more of the following sanctions may apply when a student, student organization, or Greek letter organization is found responsible for violations of the Student Code of Conduct:

-- Warning Letter Without a Hearing: For minor infractions of this code, the dean of students (or designee), director of housing and residential life (or designee) may send the student a warning letter.
+- Warning Letter without a Hearing: For minor infractions of this code, the associate dean of students (or designee) or director of residence life (or designee) may send the student a warning letter.
 The letter states that if the student takes full responsibility for the alleged violation, and any imposed sanctions, then the letter will act as a warning.
 If the student does not accept responsibility for the alleged violation of the code, then the student must schedule an information meeting to schedule an informal or formal hearing.